Corteva Symposia Series Presents:

 Whitney Brim-DeForest

-University California, Agriculture and Natural Resources
+University of California, Agriculture and Natural Resources

 Whitney Brim-DeForest is the County Director for University of California Cooperative Extension Sutter-Yuba, and the UCCE Rice and Wild Rice Advisor for Sutter, Yuba, Placer, and Sacramento counties.
 She holds a M.S. in International Agricultural Development and a PhD in Horticulture and Agronomy from the University of California, Davis.